Dream Lover (1993 film): Plot

 Ray Reardon, a successful architect in Los Angeles, divorces his wife, and goes to a gallery opening to meet a blind date set up by his friend, Norman.
 While there, he bumps into an attractive young woman, making her spill wine on herself, and she verbally abuses him.
-A week later, Ray runs into the woman, Lena Mathers, at the supermarket.
-She apologizes for her behaviour and the two go to dinner.
+A week later, Ray runs into the woman, Lena Mathers, at a supermarket.
+She apologizes for her behavior and the two go to dinner.
 They have sex the next night, marry shortly thereafter, and become parents.

 Despite his happiness in the marriage and with his two children, Ray becomes suspicious after catching Lena in several lies about her past.
 An assistant for one of his clients went to Swarthmore College one year before Lena supposedly attended the same school.
 The assistant remembers the university president, Sam Shaw, dying of a heart attack while giving a university-wide talk; when Ray mentions the name "Sam Shaw" (but not his profession or heart attack) to Lena, Lena talks about Shaw as if he was a fellow student, clearly not knowing who Shaw was or having any recollection of the university president's death.
-A woman meets the couple at a restaurant and recognises Lena as "Sissy" from Piru, Texas, but Lena says the woman has confused her for somebody else.
+A woman meets the couple at a restaurant and recognizes Lena as "Sissy" from Piru, Texas, but Lena says the woman has confused her for somebody else.
 Ray also finds out that Lena's "friends" who attended their wedding were temp agency workers hired by Lena.

-A few years later, Ray visits Piru and is told by a town resident, Buddy, that a picture of Lena shown by Ray is "Sissy," nickname for Thelma.
-Ray visits the family home and meets Lena's parents, Mr and Mrs Sneeder, who recognize Ray and know his name.
-Ray finds out that alleged beatings of Lena as a child by her mother did not happen and that Lena told her parents Ray was an employee of the Central Intelligence Agency.
+A few years later, Ray visits Piru and is told by a town resident, Buddy, that a picture of Lena shown by Ray is "Sissy," a nickname for Thelma.
+Ray visits the family home and meets Lena's parents, Mr. and Mrs. Sneeder, who recognize Ray and know his name.
+Ray finds out that alleged beatings of Lena as a child by her mother did not happen, and that Lena told her parents Ray was an employee of the Central Intelligence Agency.
 Ray arranges for Lena's parents to visit and stay with them, which makes Lena clearly uncomfortable.
 After her parents' departure, Lena admits to Ray that she changed her identity from Thelma "Sissy" Sneeder to Lena Mathers and invented a new life story for herself because she wanted to escape from her town to avoid a life of poverty and likely marriage to Buddy.
 Lena also tells Ray she was in love with him from afar before they met, and that she deliberately engineered their supposedly accidental meeting.